top of page

 Once again, Biblical hope is confident assurance based on the Person and promises of God.

-The way it impacts our devotional time is this: As you read God's Word, look for What it says about what is God like? including What is Jesus like?
+The way it impacts our devotional time is this: As you read God's Word, look for What it says about what God is like including What is Jesus like?
 What is the Holy Spirit like?
 They are all linked together.

 What are the promises we see in the Bible?